jdotjdot/BashWeather/README.md

 USAGE:
     Add `. [/path/to/]BashWeather.sh [options]` to your `.bashrc`, then include `$WEATHERCHAR` in your bash `$PS1` variable somewhere below that.
-    If you plan to use the provided `RunLocateMe` binary that makes use of Mac OS X\'s geolocation feature, make sure that it is located in the same directory as `BashWeather.sh`.
+    If you plan to use the provided `RunLocateMe` binary that makes use of Mac OS X's geolocation feature, make sure that it is located in the same directory as `BashWeather.sh`.

 OPTIONS:
 + `-c <character>` - default character to be displayed in your prompt should the weather not be available for any reason.
 Default character is the dollar sign (`$`).
 Please note that this will NOT become a hash (`#`) when root.